columbia/dvh-asplos-ae/README.md

 Please sign up in cloud.us: https://www.cloudlab.us/signup.php to be able to access machines.
 Join the existing project: KVMARM, and I will receive a notification automatically and I will let you in.

 ### Cloudlab profiles
-* Use `x86-u16-two` profile for experiments on **Wisconsin cluster**.
+* Use the `x86-u16-two` profile for running experiments.
 To get enough storage for the VM image, do the following in the server node. **Note that you need more than 45G storage**, and the sda4 partition will suffice.
 ```
 # mkfs.ext4 /dev/sda4
 # mkdir /vm